 Moxa's AeroMag tool enables fast, automatic, and error-free configuration of basic Wi-Fi settings based on the current wireless environment and location of the APs.
-In an AeroMag topology, AWK-1137C is used as the AeroMag client with AWK-3131A or AWK-4131A as the AeroMag AP.
+In an AeroMag topology, the AWK-1137C is used as the AeroMag client or client-router with the AWK-3131A or AWK-4131A as the AeroMag AP.